This product is no longer in stock

 For more information on dealing with bears in the wild in general, we've put together an article about bear safety.
 For some third-party user reviews of this and other gear we rent and sell, visit our backpacking and camping user gear review page.

 Note - this item has a high volume-to-weight ratio - that is, it may be light, but it eats up a lot of box space.
-Shipments including this item often require a bigger box and is subject to a rate surcharge by UPS, so the effective shipping weight calculated at checkout is higher than the actual weight.
+Rental shipments including this item often require a bigger box and are subject to a rate surcharge by UPS, so the effective shipping weight calculated at checkout is higher than the actual weight.

 |Weight||1.5 to 2.8|